neo4j/graphql/.changeset/healthy-knives-shake.md

 ---
+"@neo4j/introspector": major
 "@neo4j/graphql": major
 ---

 Change @relationshipProperties to target types instead of interfaces:

-Instead of defining relationship in an interface, now they must be defined as a type:
+Instead of defining relationship properties in an interface, they must be defined as a type:

 ```graphql
 type Actor {